 This website is designed to acquaint you with the HKU Common Core and to assist you in making an informed selection of the courses you wish to study.
 In order to maximize the benefits of your university education, it is important that you choose your courses carefully.
-Map out a useful pathway for yourself and think about how the courses connect with each other, with your majors, and with your life beyond the university.
+Map out a useful and exciting pathway for yourself and think about how the courses connect with each other, with your majors, and with your life beyond the university.
 [Keep in mind the option for transdisciplinary clusters and minors outlined below.]

 What is the Common Core?